Harris-Ryan/personal-website/README.md

 3. Use the `npm install` command in the project's directory to install all necessary dependencies.

-4. Now run `npm start` in the terminal to run the project locally.
+4. Now use the `npm start` command in the terminal to run the project locally.

 ---